Salesforce Success Story: 3X ROI Within 12 Months

 Using Salesforce Omni-Channel and rule-based automation, the company implemented intelligent routing.

-Key features included:
+Key features included the following:

 Cases were now distributed in real time, ensuring the right agent handled the right request.